FOOD FREEDOM ARRIVES AUGUST 1st

 - Alcoholic beverages - Producers have to follow previous law.

 The legislation standardizes direct to consumer food sales.
 "ND has 27 local health districts, plus the state health department.
-Each one could have different rules and regulations.
+Prior to the enactment of HB 1433, each health district could have different rules and regulations.
 If you went to farmers market in both Bismarck and Mandan, one might allow you to buy eggs from a farmer and the other wouldn't.
 Food Freedom makes all those sales legal.
-Local ordinances can't deny your right to sell to consumers for use in their home."
+Local ordinances can't deny your right to sell to consumers for use in their home.

 On a personal level, one supporter wrote: "To me it means that producers and consumers have the right to freely exchange anything that they make without the government interfering.